chriott/DeAMR/README.md

-# DeAMR 1.0 (WIP)
+# DeAMR 1.0 (WIP 🚧)
-The following are the annotation guidelines for DeAMR (German AMR), which are build in alignment with the official [AMR guidelines](https://github.com/amrisi/amr-guidelines/blob/master/amr.md).
-The aim is to extend its functionality so that German linguistic phenomena can be sufficiently mapped into AMR form.
+These are the annotation guidelines for DeAMR (German AMR), which are build in alignment with the official [AMR guidelines](https://github.com/amrisi/amr-guidelines/blob/master/amr.md).
+The aim is to extend AMR's functionality so that German linguistic phenomena can be sufficiently mapped into AMR form.

 **Table of Contents**